frontendlane/responsify.dev/README.md

 -   accessibility and privacy as separate pages??
 -   automatically generate table of contents
     -   https://css-tricks.com/a-perfect-table-of-contents-with-html-css/
+	- Scroll down button on responsify.dev "Drop the sales pitch, take me to table of contents"
 -   optimize the page for reader view
 -   email obfuscation: https://news.ycombinator.com/item?id=38379397: just don't obfuscate and instead use a catch all email domain especially with all the AI that could be used to harvest email addresses
 -   compare and pick the smallest minified css out of the list: https://github.com/GoalSmashers/css-minification-benchmark